myltik/azure-docs.ru-ru/articles/active-directory/active-directory-troubleshooting.md

 <properties
-   pageTitle="Устранение неполадок: элемент Active Directory отсутствует или недоступен | Microsoft Azure " description="Что делать, если пункт меню Active Directory не отображается на портале управления Azure." services="active-directory" documentationCenter="na" authors="msmbaldwin" manager="mbaldwin" editor=""/>
+   pageTitle="Troubleshooting: 'Active Directory' item is missing or not available | Microsoft Azure " description="What to do when Active Directory menu item doesn't appear in the Azure Management Portal." services="active-directory" documentationCenter="na" authors="bryanla" manager="mbaldwin" editor=""/>